Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 ## **Section 1: Overall Etiquette**
 > Any clause within this section is to be followed at all times within any Nova Corporation related system or forum, whether it be On-Site, or within a communication platform.

-1) All Nova Corporation Personnel are to treat all other Nova Corporation Personnel, and Nova Corporation Property with respect, with no discrimination or exception.
+1) All Corporation Personnel are to treat all other Corporation Personnel, and Corporation Property with respect, with no discrimination or exception.
+Apart from that, all Corporation Personnel are to stay mature and professional while being on-site.

 *a) Nova Corporation Property includes, but is not limited to, Test Subjects, Vehicles, and crafted utilities (e.g. chairs or crates).*